DSD explained: how it works, why it exists, where it is used, and how to play it.

 Hi-res downloads

-Some music stores offer DSD downloads for high-end playback systems.
+Some specialty music stores offer DSD downloads for high-end playback systems.

 Studio workflows

-Used in some niche recording and mastering environments.
+DSD is used in some niche recording, archiving, and mastering environments.